axilleas/ansible-role-discourse/README.md

 Discourse depends solely on docker.
 There are multiple docker roles in Ansible Galaxy, but not a single one that binds all the supported distributions together.
+Find the one that supports your distribution and use that.

 Tasks
 -----

 Apart from the main task that installs Discourse, another one called `swap.yml` is provided.
-If your server has less than 2GB RAM, a swap file is created and the appropriate kernel parameters are set.
+If your server has less than 2GB RAM, a swap file is automatically created and the appropriate kernel parameters are set.

 Scripts
 -------